Below you can find a complete list of Australian animals. We currently track 347 animals in Australia and are adding more every day!

 What Is the National Animal of Australia?

-Australia’s national animal is the red kangaroo (Macropus rufus).
-Also known as the red giant kangaroo, it is the biggest land mammal that’s native to Australia.
+The national animal of Australia is the red kangaroo (Macropus rufus).
+It’s also known as the red giant kangaroo, reaching over 6 feet tall, weighing around 190 pounds, and able to hop at 40 miles per hour.
+It is the largest land mammal native to Australia.

 Which Animals Are Extinct or Endangered in Australia?

-Despite its rich, unique biodiversity, Australia is at risk of losing valuable species.
-According to the Australian Geographic, it has the highest mammal extinction rate of any country in the world.
+Despite its rich, unique biodiversity, Australia is at risk of losing many valuable species.
+According to Australian Geographic, it has the highest mammal extinction rate of any country in the world.

-Australia currently has more than 500 animals on the endangered species list.
+Australia currently has more than 500 animals on the endangered species list, including the following.

-- Spotted quoll: This large carnivorous marsupial has a spotted coat and a long snout.
-This animal in Australia’s tendency to eat cane toads partially caused its population decline, mistaking them for native toads.
+- Spotted Quoll: This carnivorous marsupial has a spotted coat and a long snout.
+The quoll’s tendency to eat cane toads, mistaking them for native toads, partially caused its population decline.
 Conservation efforts to establish them on toad-free islands have shown success.

-- Tasmanian devil: The largest carnivorous marsupial, this sharp-toothed, cute critter is extinct on the Australian mainland.
-Tasmanian devils only live on the island of Tasmania.
+- Tasmanian Devil: Australia’s largest carnivorous marsupial, this sharp-toothed, cute critter is extinct on the mainland and found only in Tasmania.
 Since Tasmanian devils can protect themselves from foxes and cats, conservationists are hopeful about their chances of making a comeback.

 - Eastern curlew: The world’s largest shorebird depends on safe, protected wetlands to survive.
 This bird eats crabs and mollusks, but habitat loss has led to an 80% population decline.